 Sun Protection:

-Delhi can get very sunny during the day, so it’s important to pack sun protection such as sunscreen, sunglasses, and a hat or cap.
+Delhi can get very sunny during the day.
+I would pack all types of sun protection like sunscreen, sunglasses, and a hat or cap.

-I hope you have a wonderful tour of Delhi and that my Delhi travel guide proved useful in planning your trip.
+I hope you have a wonderful tour of Delhi with family and that my Delhi travel guide proved useful in planning your Delhi trip.
 If there is anything that you wish me to include in this blog, do let me know in the comments below.

 Discover more from Plan Ashley Go